HannahhoHe/Medicare---Insight-into-the-Bills/README.md

 ![Figure1](OutPatientCharges.png)

-To evaluate if every provider charges equally compared to the peers, all the charges were normalized by the corresponding apc bills.
-The resulting plot shows that certain groups of providers tend to charge higher than others, irrespective types of apc services (i.e., see the providers with a persistent horizontal light-blue pattern).
+To evaluate if every provider charges equally compared to their peers, all the charges were normalized by the corresponding apc bills.
+The resulting plot shows that certain groups of providers tend to charge higher than others, irrespective of the types of apc services (i.e., see the providers with a persistent horizontal light-blue pattern).
 ![Figure2](OutPatientChargesNorm.png)

 For these providers who tend to charge higher, do they file the claims more on some specific apc?
 In other words, are they tied to a certain specialists?
 To analyze this, I classified the providers into "RegularCharge" vs. "HiCharge" from the above blue heatmap, with the providers in the latter having a value larger or equal to 15.
 This led to a total of 650 providers (17%) in the HiCharge class.
 As shown below, the resulting distribution of total bills indicates that the HiCharge providers provide a comparable variety of services to the RegularCharge providers, revealing that the providers from both classes have a similar distribution of types of hospitals.